laravelio/laravel.io/SECURITY.md

-## Reporting a Vulnerability
+# Reporting a Vulnerability

+**PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY.**

-If you discover any security related issues, please email security@laravel.io instead of using the issue tracker.
+If you discover any security related issues, please email hello@laravel.io instead of using the issue tracker.